 Vision.
-The vision of the Department of Community, Family, and Addiction Services (CFAS) is to enrich the lives of individuals, families, and communities.
+The vision of the Department of Community, Family, and Addiction Sciences (CFAS) is to enrich the lives of individuals, families, and communities.
 To achieve this vision, the department offers programs of study in human services, addictive disorders and recovery studies, and marriage and family therapy.

 Within the department there are opportunities to collaborate with faculty members in research; to experience different aspects of programs through internships, classroom apprenticeships, and independent studies; and to participate in student organizations and activities.
 The department is committed to being an active and contributing member of the college, university, and surrounding communities.
 As a result, faculty, staff, and students are actively engaged with many university groups, community groups, and agencies in an effort to enhance the experience of students and improve the quality of life for others.